Menu for neutered cats: choosing the right food. Nutrition for castrated cats

 http://veterinar.ru/

-Recommendations for natural nutrition of neutered cats and sterilized cats
+Recommendations for natural nutrition of castrated and sterilized cats

-Compilation of the diet of these pets should be done immediately after the operation.
+The diet of these pets should be planned immediately after the operation.
 For the health of these creatures, it is undesirable to mix homemade natural food and industrial feed.

 In order not to harm our pet, veterinarians advise the following: